transifex/transifex-native-sandbox/README.md

 A new way to localise software - no files no deployments.
 A [video](though) is worth a thousand words!
 But if you are a words person here is the [documentation](https://docs.transifex.com/transifex-native-sdk-overview/introduction).

-# Want to try it out yourself?
+# Try it out yourself

   Step 1: Clone the repo of your preference (Python, django, JS, React or React Native)